algorithmica-org/algorithmica/content/english/hpc/_index.md

 And yet, the computer science curricula in most colleges completely ignore this shift.
 Although there are some great courses that aim to correct that — such as "[Performance Engineering of Software Systems](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-172-performance-engineering-of-software-systems-fall-2018/)" from MIT, "[Programming Parallel Computers](https://ppc.cs.aalto.fi/)" from Aalto University, and some non-academic ones like Denis Bakhvalov's "[Performance Ninja](https://github.com/dendibakh/perf-ninja)" — most computer science graduates still treat the hardware like something from the 90s.

-What I ideally want to achieve is that performance engineering becomes taught right after introduction to algorithms.
-Writing the first comprehensive textbook on the subject is a large part of this — which is why I rush to finish it by summer so that the colleges can pick it up in the next academic year.
-But creating a new course requires more than that: you need a balanced curriculum, course infrastructure, lecture slides, lab assignments… So for some period after finishing the book, I will be working on materials and tools for teaching performance engineering — and I'm looking forward to working with other people who want to make it into reality as well.
+What I really want to achieve is that performance engineering becomes taught right after introduction to algorithms.
+Writing the first comprehensive textbook on the subject is a large part of it, and this is why I rush to finish it by the summer so that the colleges can pick it up in the next academic year.
+But creating a new course requires more than that: you need a balanced curriculum, course infrastructure, lecture slides, lab assignments… so for some time after finishing the main book, I will be working on course materials and tools for *teaching* performance engineering — and I'm looking forward to collaborating with other people who want to make it a reality as well.

 <!--